Largetooth sawfish: Behavior and life cycle

-Sexual maturity is reached at a length of about 2.8-3 m when 7–10 years old.
+The largetooth sawfish's maturity is reached once a length of about 2.8-3 m is attained, at roughly 7–10 years old.
 Breeding is seasonal in this ovoviviparous species, but the exact timing appears to vary depending on the region.
 The adult females can breed once every 1–2 years, the gestation period is about five months, and there are indications that mothers return to the region where they were born to give birth to their own young.
 There are 1–13 (average c.
 7) young in each litter, which are 72-90 cm long at birth.
 They are likely typically born in salt or brackish water near river mouths, but move into freshwater where the young spend the first 3–5 years of their life, sometimes as much as 400 km upriver.
 In the Amazon basin the largetooth sawfish has been reported even further upstream, and this mostly involves young individuals that are up to 2 m long.
 Occasionally, young individuals become isolated in freshwater pools during floods and may live there for years.
 The potential lifespan of the largetooth sawfish is unknown, but four estimates suggested 30 years, 35 years, 44 years, and 80 years.

 The largetooth sawfish is a predator that feeds on fish, molluscs and crustaceans.
 The "saw" can be used both to stir up the bottom to find prey and to slash at groups of fish.
 Sawfish are docile and harmless to humans, except when captured where they can inflict serious injuries when defending themselves with the "saw".